Mr. Moto: Other films

 A film version of Stopover Tokyo, made in 1957, stars Robert Wagner as an American spy.
 This film eliminated Moto's character altogether.
 It disregards the plot of Marquand's novel, and was not a commercial or critical success.

 In 1965 Mr. Moto's character was revived in a low-budget Robert Lippert production filmed in England starring Henry Silva.
 In Mr. Moto Returns, a.k.a.
 The Return of Mr. Moto, Mr. I.A.
 Moto is a member of Interpol.
-The very tall Silva conveyed an almost James Bond-like playboy character; in the fight scenes it is clearly obvious that he is not proficient in martial arts.
+The very tall Silva conveyed an almost James Bond-like playboy character; in the fight scenes it is obvious that he is not proficient in martial arts.
 He speaks in a lazy 'Beatnik' manner.
 Nowhere in the film is it mentioned that Moto is Japanese.
-He is referred to as an "Oriental" and, oddly, in the trailer, Moto is referred to as a "swinging Chinese cat."
+He is referred to as an "Oriental" and, oddly, in the trailer, Moto is referred to as a "swinging Chinese cat".
 It is only when disguised as a Japanese oil representative, Mr. Takura, that a stereotypical portrayal of a Japanese businessman is given.

-In 1984 Mr. Moto's character was rudely referenced in The Karate Kid by a drunken racist played by Larry Drake.
-After Miyagi trains Daniel to learn balance, Miyagi takes him to his truck he notices Drake's character and another drunk drinking beers and placing the empty bottles on the hood.
-Spouting racial slurs at Miyagi and referring to him as Daniel's "Pet Nip."
-When Miyagi politely asks them to remove their bottles, Drake's character retorts "Kindry do it yourself, Mr. Moto."
-Which Miyagi retaliates by chopping the necks off all the bottles, intimidating the two into cleaning up what's left and leaving.